 Name of the rule set to be used for this service.
 The Rule Set name must be a valid Rule Set.
 Please Note Updated the OpenSSL components and libraries with the latest Version openssl-0.9.8d.
-6.3.3 SETP Server Configures a SETP server service.
+6.4.3 SETP Server Configures a SETP server service.
 A SETP server is used inside the MonitorWare line of products to ensure reliable receiving of events from other systems.
 There are only few configuration options, as SETP takes the original message from the sender and uses the exact settings that the sender was configured for.
 No alteration occurs at the SETP server side; as such, no values need to be configured for the message format.

 SETP Server Properties

+Internet Protocoltype

+Select the desired protocol type.
+IPv4 and IPv6 are available.
+The IPv6 protocol needs to be properly installed in order to be used.
+Note that one Service can only handle IPv4 or IPv6, so if you want to use both protocols, you will need to create two separate services.

 Listener Port

 The port the SETP server listens on.
 The default value is 5432.
 This should be changed only if there is a definite need for it.
 Such a need typically arises from security concerns.
 If the port is changed, all reporting devices must also be configured to use the non-standard port.
 SETP operates over TCP.

 IP Adress

 The SETP server service can be bound to a specific IP Address.
+You can either use an IPv4, an IPv6 Address or a Hostname that resolves to an IPv4 or IPv6 Address.
 This feature is useful for multihome environments where you want to run different Syslog Servers on different IP Addresses.
 Please note that the default IP Address 0.0.0.0 means ANY IP Address.

 Enable SSL/TLS

 If this option is enabled then this action connects to SSL / TLS SETP servers.
 Please make sure that you want this option to be enabled.

 Please note: If this option is enabled, this action will not be able to connect to NON-SSL SETP Servers.

 Options

 Under this group box, you can see three more options as discussed below:

 Use zLib Compression to compress the data

 When enabled, MonitorWare Agent decompresses the zLib compressed data sent by the SETP senders.
 It is still be able to receive normal data. zLib compression is useful to reduce traffic in WAN environments.

 Session Timeout

 It controls how long a session is to be opened from the server side.

 Notify Sender about Rule Action Errors?